arcturo/library/coffeescript/chapters/05_compiling.md

         coffee.stdout.on 'data', (data) ->
           print data.toString()

 If one task relies on another, you can run other tasks using `invoke(name)`.
-Let's add a utility task to our `Cakefile` which is going to both open our
+Let's add a utility task to our `Cakefile` which is going to both open  `index.html` and start watching the source for changes.

 <span class="csscript"></span>